LeonPupier/FdF/README.md

 - Rendering colors are based on the height of the point in question.
 The colors were chosen arbitrarily to work in priority with an earthly representation of a terrain such as a country.
 - Rendering is completely frame-by-frame to prevent visual artifacts from progressive writing on the window.
 - A badly formatted map will display no visual rendering.
 The program will not stop unexpectedly but will trigger a warning for you.
+- A logging of events related to the map and the management of the graphic window is visible live in the console.

 ##### See you soon for new projects, Léon ;)